duae-marriam/Web_Scraping_Project/README.md

 ### Selenium

-1. Running code immediately in Pycharm or other Idea ,and following step is automatic.
-2. make sure that you have install package  selenium,time,csv
+1. Install Selenium: Use pip to install the Selenium package by running the following command:pip install selenium

+2. Download a WebDriver: Chrome: ChromeDriver (https://sites.google.com/a/chromium.org/chromedriver/downloads)

+3. Running existed Selenium script in project (process include :Create a WebDriver instance,Interact with web elements,Perform actions: Use the WebDriver's methods to perform actions,Close the WebDriver)

-3. finally the output will be a .csv document.
+4. Finally the output will be a .csv document.

+5. ###Ensure that the WebDriver executable is accessible and the necessary browser is installed on your system. also you have install package  selenium,time,csv###